p13tarunkk/p13tarunkk.github.io/_posts/2022-05-23-b2b-product-case-study.md

 - Product Interview
 ---

-Most of the existing content about Product Management is focussed around the B2C (Business to consumer) model targetting products for the end consumers.
+Most of the existing content about Product Management is focussed around the B2C (Business to consumer) model targeting products for the end consumers.
 B2B ie Business to Business product management often requires significantly different approaches when it comes to product discovery and development.
-B2B Product managers possess more industry expertise, understanding of enterprise users and their ecosystem they serve. <br>In B2B context, the enterprise users can be CXOs, Team leaders, Project Managers, and other employees in different functions like finance, operations, procurement.
+B2B Product managers possess more industry expertise, understanding of enterprise users and their ecosystem they serve. <br>In a B2B context, the enterprise users can be CXOs, Team leaders, Project Managers, and other employees in different functions like finance, operations, procurement.
 Project sponsors and executive team members have very different needs as compared to the end users.
 They all strive to actively collaborate together to make the business successful.
 The business person responsible for buying the product is not typically the actual user of the product. <br>
-The product managers in enterprise companies like <i>Microsoft, Adobe, Shopify, Atlassian, Zendesk, Zoom, Salesforce</i> that serve b2b customers, closely work with the sales teams, follow industry news, trends and regularly engage in site visits to understand the ever evolving needs of business users.
+The product managers in enterprise companies like <i>Microsoft, Adobe, Shopify, Atlassian, Zendesk, Zoom and Salesforce</i> that serve B2B customers, closely work with the sales teams, follow industry news, trends and regularly engage in site visits to understand the ever evolving needs of business users.
 Distribution approaches for enterprise products can also be on-premise, cloud based, or hybrid with either proprietary or open-source licensing.
 As a PM, it is not just important to build <u>empathy for the spectrum of enterprise users</u> but also to study their <u>business processes and functional relationships.</u>

-Some of the common realities of b2b product management are :-
+Some of the common realities of B2B product management are :-
 * Customer and users are business driven
 * Relatively fewer customers but pay higher price points
 * Big clients are critical for product success